ericmelz/dend-capstone/README.md

 ## Pipeline

 ### Initial setup
-After PostgreSQL and PostGIS installed, the database needs to be initialized.
+After PostgreSQL and PostGIS are installed, the database needs to be initialized.
 From the project directory, execute
 ```
 cd scripts